temporalio/edu-appdatasec-go-code/exercises/custom-converter/README.md

-# Exercise 1: Implement a Custom Data Converter
+# Exercise 1: Implementing a Custom Data Converter

 During this exercise, you will: